NBA postpones Nets-Lakers media sessions in Shanghai

 The NBA is not the first major corporation to deal with criticism from China over political differences.
 Mercedes-Benz, Delta Air Lines, hotel operator Marriott, fashion brand Zara and others also have found themselves in conflicts with China in recent years.

-Morey’s tweet was deleted, and Rockets owner Tilman Fertitta said Morey does not speak for the organization.
+After Morey’s tweet was deleted, Rockets owner Tilman Fertitta said Morey does not speak for the organization.
 Joe Tsai, who recently completed his purchase of the Nets and is a co-founder of Chinese e-commerce giant Alibaba, has said the damage to the NBA’s relationship with China “will take a long time to repair.”

 Reynolds reported from Miami.
 AP Sports Writer Dan Gelston in Philadelphia and Associated Press writer Yanan Wang in Beijing contributed to this report.